Sunday, December 07, 2008

 Perturbations in the Field

-In the weeks leading up to the Dev meeting in Riga, the Falcon team dumped a record number of changes into the codebase, including a page cache optimization that contained a severe but
+In the weeks leading up to the Dev meeting in Riga, the Falcon team dumped a record number of changes into the codebase, including a page cache optimization that contained a severe but undetectable bug.

-The usual indicators offered no sign of trouble: the Pushbuild matrix was green, the Falcon regression tests passed, Syst
+The usual indicators offered no sign of trouble: the Pushbuild matrix was green, the Falcon regression tests passed, System QA reported nothing unusual.
+It wasn't until Philip modified the System QA stress tests that a problem emerged.

 The modification was simple: kill mysqld at the end of the test, then restart the server and wait for Falcon recovery to complete.
 This unsophisticated, almost whimsical improvisation should have amounted to little more than a savage afterthought in the test plan, however, not only did it expose a severe bug, it also revealed a serious gap in our test coverage.